Stuycs-K/project03-final-10-liua-vuongm-yanj/DEVLOG.md

 added booleans to let user choose between two game modes, 20 questions and 2 minutes

+### 2024-01-14 implemented 20 questions
+- add selection phase for 20 question or 2 minutes
+- add detection for if client disconnected
+- add detection for if client won the game
+- add file transcription for the client questions and answers received

 ## Carmin Vuong

 ### 2024-01-02 - started our proposal